ECCC-MSC/open-data/docs/msc-data/obs_hydrometric/readme_hydrometric-datamart_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The files have the following nomenclature :
+The files have the following nomenclature:

 CMC-reps-srpe-EnsembleDataType_Variable_LevelType_Level_Resolution_YYYYMMDDHH_Phhh_FileContent.grib2